-We like to keep it locked at night from all visitors and dogs for security and privacy of neighbours, and also it gives the wildlife a rest.
+We like to keep it locked at night from all visitors and dogs.
+This is for the security and privacy of neighbours, and also it gives the wildlife a rest.

 Where is it?

 We are the other side of the Hills Rd from Addenbrooke's and the biomedical campus.
 Nightingale Avenue is level with Red Cross Lane and leads to Queen Edith's Way.

 - Cycling: we tend to bring our cycles into the garden but there are also railings around the playground.
 We are awaiting some new cycle racks by the gate.
 We have recently had an unlocked cycle stolen from within the garden so strongly advise you to lock your cycle anywhere in the park or garden.

 Sports and leisure: there are two free turn-up-and-play tennis courts and a multi-use games area (for basketball or all-weather football); a trim trail (outdoor gym); outdoor table tennis table and a 0.5 mile peripheral path (walking and running).
 All free!